 Looking back when I was a teenager most of my socializing was done face to face hanging out with my friends in the flesh.
-Today more kids communicate with each other through their techno gizmo's such as cell phones.
-In-fact at a recent family gathering one of my younger cousins couldn't make it through the holiday meal without texting under the table!
-This resulted in a big family debate on the wheres/whens/and how much is too much use of a cell phone.
+Today more kids communicate with each other through their techno gizmos such as cell phones.
+In fact, at a recent family gathering, one of my younger cousins couldn't make it through the holiday meal without texting under the table!
+This resulted in a big family debate on where/when/and how much is too much use of a cell phone.
 I had heard stories of the younger generation texting each other when sitting in the same room!
 If this isn't the beginning of the end of the old "Face to Face Chat" I don't know what is.

 Rantings of the Evils of Cell Phones

-At the family dinner my one uncle (Tam) was ranting and raving on the evils of cell phones when I interrupted him asking him- who's cell phone is that?
-I was pointing a cell phone sitting on the table; the owner was none other than my uncle Tam!
+At the family dinner, my one uncle (Tam) was ranting and raving on the evils of cell phones when I interrupted him asking him- who's cell phone is that?
+I was pointing at a cell phone sitting on the table; the owner was none other than my uncle Tam!
 Well at this point my uncle stopped his rant realizing that there wasn't much point ranting on about something he himself had fallen for the allures of.
-I guess its hard to continue condemning something you yourself are partial to.
-I myself am guilty of this (enjoying my techno gizmo's) but on the other hand I do condemn the overuse of them.
-Like most things they have their good and bad sides.
+I guess it is hard to continue condemning something you yourself are partial to.
+I myself am guilty of this (enjoying my techno gizmos) but on the other hand, I do condemn the overuse of them.
+Like most things, they have their good and bad sides.
 The trick is finding a happy medium not letting the bad outweigh the good.

 No matter what gizmos we choose to use they will never replace the good old "Face to Face".
 Gizmos will not be able to capture the facial expressions, body gestures, live antics, passion and feelings that a person uses while telling a story live and in the flesh.
 Hopefully, it is not the fate of the future family meal to consist of us all sitting around the table texting each other and asking in a text "Can you pass the gravy?"